Can Protein Shakes Cause Acne?

 In one small experiment, researchers found that consuming casein tended to increase the amount of IGF-1 in the blood of 8-year-old boys.
 The authors of the article wrote, "In the casein group…IGF-1 increased by 15%, whereas there was no change in… insulin."7 Because we have only this one small study performed on children, this is only a tiny additional clue.

 Summing up the results of the studies on whey and casein, we do not have enough evidence to conclude that they cause acne.
-Although some preliminary evidence suggests that whey and casein increase the levels of insulin and IGF-1 in certain people, which could hypothetically lead to acne, there is no reliable direct evidence that this occurs.
-In other words, don't be afraid of whey or casein protein at this time.
-We will need to see more research before we put them on any kind of "do not eat" list.
+Although some preliminary evidence suggests that whey and casein increase the levels of insulin and IGF-1 in certain people, which could hypothetically lead to acne, there is very little reliable direct evidence that this occurs.
+In other words, don't be afraid of whey or casein protein at this time, but as with all good things in life, it may be best to consider moderating your intake.

 What about "Weight Gainer" Shakes?
 Can They Cause Acne?